When does the program start?

 Where will the program be offered?

-The Curriculum and Instruction program is offered as a hybrid/weekend program on the Atlanta campus.
-The courses meet on-campus three weekends per semester (Friday evening/Saturday, all day) with additional online sessions.
+The Curriculum and Instruction program is offered as a blended weekend program on the Atlanta campus.
+Courses meet weekly online via web conference (evenings) and on campus three Saturdays per semester.

 Who may apply?